 You have to think whether you want to give a modern and clean design look or you want to make it creative.

-Your brand may be about childrens, then you may want to make it more colorful, vibrant and kid-friendly.
+Your brand may be about children; then, you may want to make it more colorful, vibrant, and kid-friendly.

 The idea is to give them a reflection of your product and the brand in the very design of your store.

 Your aim is to create an impression with your retail design on your prospective customer.

 You must entertain the idea of taking a larger-than-life approach to grab people’s attention.